JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7964 days**.

-And here is a just a random fact -  **Coca-cola used to use the slogan "Good to the last drop," in 1908.
-This slogan was later used by Maxwell House**.
+And here is a just a random fact -  **If Wal-Mart was classified as a country, it would be the 24th most productive country in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)